Malachite at a Glance

 Malachite-Azurite (Azur-Malachite)

-A natural combination of Malachite and Azurite, displaying vivid blue and green banding together.
-Highly sought after for both mineral collections and jewelry.
+A natural combination of Malachite and Azurite showing vivid blue and green banding together.
+Sought after for both mineral collections and jewelry.

 Notable Origins